-Step 3d: Install the Linux VDA package on the template VM
+Step 3d: Install .NET and the Linux VDA package on the template VM

-- To use a currently running VDA as the template VM, skip this step.
-To use a currently running RHEL 8.x/9.x or Rocky Linux 8.x/9.x VDA that is connected to the domain using SSSD as the template VM, ensure that: - The VDA is installed manually and not by using easy install.
+To use a currently running VDA as the template VM, skip this step.
+To use a currently running RHEL 8.x/9.x or Rocky Linux 8.x/9.x VDA that is connected to the domain using SSSD as the template VM, ensure that:

+- The VDA is installed manually and not by using easy install.
 Easy install uses Adcli for RHEL 8.x/9.x and Rocky Linux 8.x/9.x and the combination of SSSD and Adcli is not supported by MCS. - A Samba server is configured to use SSSD for AD authentication.
-For more information, see the Red Hat article at https://access.redhat.com/solutions/3802321. - Before installing the Linux VDA package on the template VM, install .NET Runtime 6.0.
+For more information, see the Red Hat article at https://access.redhat.com/solutions/3802321.

+Before installing the Linux VDA package, install .NET on the template VM and notice the following: